RussBDavis/Data-Vis-Final/README.md

 # 7. Must-Have Features

 For minimum features we must have a map for one moment in time for a single disease which displays both vaccination rates and incidence rates for that disease.
+This would be comparable to a snapshot from the first image cited from the WHO; however, it will be created using the techniques specified above for better use and readability.

 # 8. Optional Features